Are Weighted Blankets Effective for People with Down Syndrome?

-The use of weighted items, such as blankets and lap pads, has been shown to alleviate mood swings that people with Down syndrome can a few times during the hour.
+The use of weighted items, such as blankets and lap pads, has been shown to alleviate mood swings that people with Down syndrome can have a few times during the hour.
 Mood swings lead to aggressive behavior, especially in teens.

 Weighted blankets cause the positive physiological changes in the nervous system, inducing calmness and physical relaxation.
 They increase the serotonin level in the body, improving the mood.

 Serotonin is also essential for melatonin production.
 Melatonin is a hormone that tells the body when it’s time to fall asleep.
 That’s why sleeping under a weighted quilt is an often recommended method to aid people with autism, insomnia, or as I’m suggesting here, Down syndrome.

 Choosing the right blanket is highly important.
 Even though it’s recommended to choose a weight that's about 10% of the body weight of the person using it, people with Down syndrome may require extra weight to help them calm down their burning anger and fight their sleep disorders.
 Check out that article linked to for a full guide, but if you just want a quick overview, here are some very popular brands of weighted blanket: